I am Karin Sieger, a psychotherapist based in Richmond (West London, UK). I offer counselling and psychotherapy locally and globally online.

 📍Terms and conditions

-For therapy cancellations with at least 48 hours notice (2 working days) a fee of £20 to cover room rent and admin charges applies.
+For therapy cancellations with at least 48 hours notice (2 working days) a fee of £20 applies.
 For all cancellations with less than 48 hours (2 working days) notice the full session fee applies.
 However, within reason, I would always aim to offer you a suitable replacement slot, if available.

 For clients undergoing cancer or other medical treatment we would agree a suitable arrangement for cancellations due to feeling unwell.